mongodb-university/csfle-guides/gocse/README.md

 6. Run the `go run -tags=cse .`.
 This does the following:

+   - Local Key Management Service (KMS)

      - Reads in the local key from `master-key.txt`

+   - Remote KMS

      - Reads in configuration information for your preferred KMS.
+     - Fetches the master key from the KMS.

+   - Universally

-   - Fetches the master key from the KMS and creates a data key in the **keyVault** collection.
+     - Creates a data key in the **keyVault** collection.
      - Uses this newly created data key to finish setting up JSON schema for automatic encryption.
-   - Creates a new, encrypted client configured for automatic CSFLE.
+     - Creates a new, encrypted client configured for automatic Client-Side Field Level Encryption (CSFLE).
      - Inserts a sample document with the encrypted client.
      - Issues a find operation with the encrypted client and prints it out, showing the document in unencrypted form.
      - Issues a find operation with an unencrypted client and prints it out, showing the fields specified for encryption are unreadable.

 7. Update the code to insert a document with the regular client.
 What happens?